Carly B is available ( Updated 10-22-2017 )

 We now feel that she is ready to start to find a family who is ready to take on her special needs.
-She is doing well on 3 meals a day and is gaining weight and growing like a weed.
-Now 4 months old, she is just starting to get her adult teeth so she is still a bit behind for her age.
-Otherwise she is a happy active pup, who loves to play.
+She is doing well on 2 meals a day and is gaining weight and growing like a weed.
+Now 7 months old, she is a happy active pup, who loves to play.
 She is incredibly smart and learns quickly.
 She will do best with a family who will keep her mind and body active.
 She loves other dogs so we would love to place her in a home that has another playful dog in the house.

-She is a typical German Shepherd Puppy, mouthy, into everything and talkative.
-She needs a family with German Shepherd experience and committed to training her and insuring she grows up to be well socialized adult.
+She is a typical German Shepherd puppy and is looking for a family with German Shepherd experience committed to training her and insuring she grows up to be well socialized adult.
 Raising a puppy is hard work, but very rewarding.
-It takes a lot of time and energy to ensure they grow up correctly.
+A feeding chair will be provided with Carly B's adoption.

 The minimum adoption donation for adults is $300 and the adoption donation for puppies is $400 - $500.
 This amount only partially covers the cost of veterinary care, boarding fees, and other miscellaneous expenses involved in the temporary care and adoption of our dogs and is tax deductible.
 The adoption donation provides that all dogs will be spayed or neutered, receive current vaccinations, and are microchipped.
 If not, arrangements will be made on an individual basis ( i.e., puppies who will need to be altered by 6 mos old).
 Special consideration may be given to those willing to adopt older dogs or dogs with physical problems.